 How to be the Best Homeowner Association Property Manager

-What are the characteristics of highly effective property managers?
+What are the characteristics of the best homeowner association property managers?
 Being a property manager of a community association, condominium, or homeowners association is a tough job.
 It takes very special people to be successful in these roles.

 The acronym SMART is useful to describe great property managers.